cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-05-05-the-last-paper-myth.md

 A hard-to-resist temptation for workaholic academics.

 <aside class="quote">
-    <em>“A successful PhD requires finding the delicate balance between the students' academic output and their supervisors' expectations regarding the number and quality of papers.”</em> j
+    <em>“A successful PhD requires finding the delicate balance between the students' academic output and their supervisors' expectations regarding the number and quality of papers.”</em>
 </aside>

 We need to understand that the end of the PhD journey is often a battle of contending expectations.